weifantt/weifantt.github.io/_pages/about.md

 News
 ======
 * [06/2025] One paper has been accepted by IEEE Transactions on Computational Social Systems.
-Congrats to all my coauthors!
+Congrats!
 * [05/2025] One survey paper and a tutorial on deep frequency learning for time series has been accepted by KDD 2025.
-Please refer to [Deep Learning in Frequency Domain](https://hh4ts.github.io/Deep_Learning_in_Frequency_Domain_Tutorial/)
+Please refer to [Deep Learning in Frequency Domain](https://hh4ts.github.io/Deep_Learning_in_Frequency_Domain_Tutorial/).
 * [04/2025] Two papers on spatiotemporal modeling has been accepted by IJCAI 2025.
 Congrats to all my coauthors!
 * [01/2025] One paper on tabular representation learning for anomaly detection has been accepted by ICLR 2025.
 Congrats to all my coauthors!
 * [01/2025] One paper on medical time series classification (e.g., EEG, ECG) has been accepted by the Web Conference (WWW) 2025.
 Congrats to me and my coauthors!